A comprehensive resource for safe and responsible laser use

 So, when thinking about risks from laser light, don't think just about airplanes flying at 35,000 feet..
 Think about the times airplanes are at most risk: during takeoffs and especially during landings.
 And think about helicopters, which fly low and slow and have large bubble canopies.
 That's why almost all laser pointer aircraft incidents involve airplane landings, takeoffs, and helicopter operations.

-The sheer number of laser pointer incident reports (almost ten every night in the U.S. alone) should be enough to convince anyone that pilots really are being hit and distracted by laser light.
+The sheer number of laser pointer incident reports (almost 26 every night in the U.S. as of 2022) should be enough to convince anyone that pilots really are being hit and distracted by laser light.
 If still not convinced, you may also want to see the FAQ questions below, "How could a flash of light cause an airplane to crash" and "Why are pilots bothered by laser light that doesn't bother me?", and take a look at the 2004 FAA simulator study results and the 2009 searchlight-laser comparison.

 EVIDENCE THAT LASERS MAKE IT HARD TO FLY